How Long Does a Bathroom Renovation Take?

 When you’re ready to begin the renovation process, it’s time to narrow down your list of contractors, schedule site visits, and receive bids.
 By meeting with potential contractors onsite, they’ll be able to see the space, understand the scope of the project, and provide you with a more accurate timeline and estimate.
 Generally, it takes most homeowners one to two weeks to complete this initial process.

 Select a Contractor

 After receiving several bids, it’s time to compare them and choose the right contractor.
-When comparing bids, be on the lookout for labor only bids as these only cover the cost of labor and not the materials involved, leaving less peace of mind and more room for budgeting concerns.
+When comparing bids, be on the lookout for labour only bids as these only cover the cost of labour and not the materials involved, leaving less peace of mind and more room for budgeting concerns.
 Even if you call certain contractors to ask follow-up questions, this should take no longer than a day.

 Sign the Contract

 Once you’ve chosen a contractor, he or she will provide you with a contract to review and sign.
 The contract should describe the work to be done, the costs involved, and an approximate timeline for completion.

 If a renovation calls for the plumbing or electrical to be rerouted, which is a frequent occurrence, permits or approvals may need to be obtained.
 This is when delays in the timeline often occur.

 Experienced contractors like us can often have permits pulled in as little as two weeks, but depending on the contractor you’ve chosen, your neighborhood or municipality, and the scope of your project, the process can take upwards of three months.

 Whether you source the materials yourself or give the responsibility to your contractor, be aware that certain materials, such as a rare granite or one-of-a-kind sink, can have longer lead times than others.
 That being said, for most bathroom renovations, the sourcing of materials is usually accomplished in one to three weeks.